AY2425S2-CS2103T-T10-1/tp/docs/UserGuide.md

 **Email addresses:**

-Should be of the format `LOCAL_PART@DOMAIN` and adhere to the following constraints:
+Should have the format `LOCAL_PART@DOMAIN` and adhere to the following constraints:
 1. `LOCAL_PART` should only contain alphanumeric characters and these special characters: `+_.-`.
 It should not be blank and should not start or end with any special characters.
 2. `DOMAIN` is a domain name, which is made up of domain labels separated by periods.
 The domain name must:
    * end with a domain label at least 2 characters long.